suryamohan1/integrations-core/cisco_aci/README.md

 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events
-The Cisco ACI check does not include any event at this time.
+The Cisco ACI check sends tenant faults as events.

 ### Service Checks